Media Center

 Events

 Ms. Berling will share a presentation from the CCPL librarians with all 4th and 5th grade students to promote the annual Battle of the Books competition.
 The students will hear information about the event and will also see fun book trailers to promote each of the titles on the nomination list this year!
 The date and location for this year's Battle of the Books regional event has been announced!
-It will be held at Francis Scott Key High School on Friday, April 21st.
+It will be held at Francis Scott Key High School on Friday, May , 2025.
 This will include teams from Taneytown Elementary, Runnymede Elementary, and Elmer Wolfe Elementary.
-Permission slips for teams will be due by mid-November.
+Permission slips for teams will be due in October.

-Spring 2023 - "TES Reads Together" family reading program - date TBD
+November 2025 - "TES Reads Together" family reading program

 APRIL = SCHOOL LIBRARY MEDIA MONTH